kentcdodds/old-kentcdodds.com/content/blog/avoid-the-test-user/index.md

 maybe there will need to be release notes explaining the updates, or some training material updated for example.

-However, it can change in other ways to.
+However, it can change in other ways too.
 Internal refactorings which change how things are implemented (for example, to make the code easier to follow), but don't change the experience of the developer using the component or the end user using it.
 With these kinds of changes, no additional work outside the component